 - Christian Hospital Northeast ─ Upon completion of this rotation, it is expected the fellow will have exposure to and develop clinical expertise in the management of critically ill patients with medical and surgical complications in a community ICU setting.
 In addition, the fellow will learn to understand ICU resource limitations, understand and apply the ICU consultant model and communication in a community ICU setting.

-- Coronary Care Unit (8200 ICU) — Upon completion of this rotation, it is expected the fellow will have exposure to and develop clinical expertise in cardiopulmonary resuscitation, central venous and pulmonary arterial catheters, emergency and therapeutic placement of pacemakers, pharmacologic and mechanical support of circulation, interpretation of relevant laboratory results, transesophageal echocardiography (TEE), computations of cardiac output and of systemic and pulmonary vascular resistance, and monitoring electrocardiograms.
+- Coronary Care Unit (8200 ICU) — Upon completion of this rotation, it is expected the fellow will have exposure to and develop clinical expertise in cardiopulmonary resuscitation, central venous and pulmonary arterial catheters, emergency and therapeutic placement of pacemakers, pharmacologic and mechanical support of circulation, interpretation of relevant laboratory results, transesophageal echocardiography (TEE), computations of cardiac output and of systemic and pulmonary vascular resistance, and monitoring electrocardiograms

 - Pediatric ICU — Upon completion of this rotation, it is expected the fellow will have exposure to and develop clinical expertise in critical pediatric surgical conditions, pharmacologic and mechanical support of circulation, and interpretation of relevant laboratory results.